knod/docassemble/_docs/fields.md

 a field is required, it will be marked with a red asterisk, and input validation will be enforced to make sure the user provides a value.

-If the user skips a non-required field, the variable will be blank for text-based fields and `None` for multiple-choice and yes/no fields.
+If the user skips a non-required field, the variable will be an empty string ("") for text-based fields and `None` for multiple-choice and yes/no fields.

 Some `datatype`s are never marked with a red asterisk.
 For example, [`range`](#range) and [`yesno`](#fields yesno) fields are set to real